 Because my children were so young when social media came onto the scene, I recognized quite early on that I had to be the responsible parent and prepare my children for this internet era.
 The generations before me couldn't help me deal with this.
 I had to find my own feet.
 I had to learn how to protect myself and my family on the internet—and I had to learn fast!

 My readers will know that I'm not afraid of this internet world, and that I'm not your typical internet user.
 I'm quite techno-savvy, but even I've encountered my own share of negativity and troll behavior.

 I will never forget the way I was attacked online because some author didn't like the review I left on her book.
 Those events have shaped my beliefs surrounding reviews—how writers need to approach reviewing others' books with caution.

-And the way I was attacked because I was sharing writing tidbits with other writers online… The Facebook page that resulted from that experience is still there, six years later, but not as active as it once was.
-Instead, I share writing tidbits with other writers via the Black Wolf Editor's Blog, because it's a platform that I can control.
+And the way I was attacked because I was sharing writing tidbits with other writers online… The Facebook page that resulted from that experience has now been deleted.
+But I still share writing tidbits with other writers via the Black Wolf Editor's Blog, because it's a platform that I can control.
 If someone wants to get all pissy with me on the internet, attacking the information that I chose to share, I can delete those comments before the rest of the world even has a chance to see them.